-Material Topic Items assessed Description the function of Directors and its value and concerned topics available for directors.2.
+Material Topic Items assessed Description of Associations.3.
+To fulfill environmental sustainability, every management policy is implemented, along with the obtainment of ISO 22301, Business Continuity Management System certificate.
+Reinforcing the function of To advance the function of Directors, courses are offered every year regarding the most updated legal regulations and concerned topics available for directors.
+Directors and its value 2.
 The Procedure for Handling Demands by Directors is adopted to ensure proper handling and execution regarding issues raised by directors.
 Engaging stakeholders We value employees' rights and interests by establishing consultation and complaint channels for employees to speak freely and express their concerns in their position; we follow up on Company related topics and are devoted to creating a work environment that is friendly and has positive labor relations.
 Channels are in place for external communication; regular announcements on stakeholders' concerned issues are made for their reference.